 MCC is anticipating that enrollment will continue to increase in small increments, over the next three to four years.
-Once we arrive at 2027 to 2028, the demographic shift/decline of Michigan high school students occur.
-In the meantime, MCC has been working through the Strategic enrollment plan that was developed with RNL in 2021.
+Once we arrive at 2025 to 2026, the demographic shift/decline of Michigan high school students occur.
+In the meantime, MCC worked with RNL to create a strategic enrollment plan to solidify enrollment strategies.
 There currently is room for growth locally if the college can encourage more high school graduates to attend as data shows around only 50% attend any higher education in our region.
 This indicates there is market share to be captured.
 Dual enrollment headcount continues to grow as communication outreach and targeted effort with the K-12's and other local potential students is underway.
 Skilled trades are predicted to hold steady in the region.

-The renovation of the Smith Health Care and STEM building has been instrumental in meeting the increased enrollment projections due to the added capacity to that academic area.
+The renovation of the Smith Health Care and STEM building will be instrumental in meeting the increased enrollment projections as we add capacity to that academic area.
 Additional building improvements related to student collaboration areas and updates to the Early College campus relocation will expect to provide an increase in enrollment.
 Lastly, the addition of a construction trades program HVAC, will also help to maintain enrollment levels and provide an increase.